-- Organizational methods for efficient homework routines and how to set up a personal study area.
+- Organizational methods for completing homework assignments and establishing an efficient personal study area.

-- Performance management and planning skills, from tracking grades to using an academic calendar.
+- Performance management skills, such as using an academic calendar and tracking grades.